iCliniq Logo

 Welcome to icliniq.com.

-Based on your query and attached report (attachment removed to protect patient identity), my opinion is as follows:
+Based on your query and the attached report (attachment removed to protect patient identity), my opinion is as follows:

-1. The C-reactive protein level is highly elevated indicating an ongoing high level of damage in the tissues of the body.
+1. The C-reactive protein level is highly elevated, indicating an ongoing high level of damage in the tissues of the body.

 2. Now, the immediate need is to reduce inflammation and thereby any further harm.
 Immunomodulators like Humira (Adalimumab) and immunosuppressants like Cortisone are essential.
 Your doctor is right in trying to control the inflammation, and hence, the treatment is necessary.